-We may rely on contractors and subcontractors to complete certain projects.
+We may rely on contractors and subcontractors to complete, or assist us with completion of certain projects.
 The quality and timing of production and services by our contractors and subcontractors is not totally under our control.
 Reliance on contractors and subcontractors gives us less control over a project and exposes us to significant risks, including late delivery, substandard quality and high costs.
 In addition, we may be jointly and severally liable for a contractor or subcontractor's actions or contract performance.
 The failure of our contractors or subcontractors to deliver quality products or services in a timely manner could adversely affect our profitability and reputation.